 Materials and Methods:

 A field experiment was conducted during the rabi seasons of 2019–20 and 2020–21 at a farmer’s field in Haridwar district, Uttarakhand, India.
 The region falls under the sub-humid subtropical climate, characterized by hot summers, a monsoon season from June to September, and cool winters.
 The experimental site had sandy loam soil, low in available nitrogen, medium in phosphorus, and moderately high in potassium, with neutral pH.
 The experiment was laid out in a randomized block design (RBD) with eleven treatments replicated three times.
-The treatments were: T1: Control, T2: 100% RDF, T3: 100% N through FYM, T4: 100% N through Vermicompost, T5: 75% RDF + 25% N through FYM, T6: 75% RDF + 25% N through Vermicompost, T7: 50% RDF + 50% N through FYM, T8: 50% RDF + 50% N through Vermicompost, T9: 50% RDF + 25% N through Vermicompost + 25% N through FYM, T10: 75% RDF + 25% N through FYM + Azotobacter + PSB, T11: 75% RDF + 25% N through Vermicompost + Azotobacter + PSB
+The treatments were: T1: Control, T2: 100% RDF, T3: 100% N through FYM, T4: 100% N through Vermicompost, T5: 75% RDF + 25% N through FYM, T6: 75% RDF + 25% N through Vermicompost, T7: 50% RDF + 50% N through FYM, T8: 50% RDF + 50% N through Vermicompost, T9: 50% RDF + 25% N through Vermicompost + 25% N through FYM, T10: 75% RDF + 25% N through FYM + Azotobacter + PSB, T11: 75% RDF + 25% N through Vermicompost + Azotobacter + PSB.

 The recommended dose of fertilizers (RDF) for wheat was 150:60:40 kg N:P2O5:K2O per hectare.
 Nitrogen was applied in split doses, with half applied as basal and the remaining in two equal splits at crown root initiation and before flowering.
 Phosphorus and potassium were applied as basal doses.
 FYM and vermicompost were incorporated 15 days before sowing.
 Biofertilizers (Azotobacter and PSB) were applied as seed inoculants before sowing.